 From the memorial — with a bronze statue symbolizing the spirit of American's youth flanked by giant reliefs of the Battle for Normandy and the Battle for Europe — a peaceful sea of crosses invites those visiting to wander and ponder the sacrifice so many brave men made in the cause of freedom.

 Immediately after the war, the dead were buried in temporary graves.
-In the 1950s, this cemetary was established and the families of the soldiers had to decide if the bodies should remain with their comrades or be brought home.
+In the 1950s, this cemetery was established and the families of the soldiers had to decide if the bodies should remain with their comrades or be brought home.
 Officers are disproportionately represented.
 Their families knew they'd want to be buried next to the men they commanded and with whom they fought and died.

 Nearby, another military cemetery is the resting place of 21,000 German soldiers.
 The centerpiece features statues symbolizing German mothers and fathers who lost their children.
 The site — glum, with two graves per simple marker and dark crosses that huddle together in groups of five — is a somber reminder that many young Germans were victims of Hitler as well.

-The best WWII museum in France is in Caen (pron. kehn) — the first big city freed by the allies.
+The best WWII museum in France is in Caen — the first big city freed by the allies.
 Officially named the Memorial for Peace, it puts the Battle for Normandy in a broader context.